Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

+\paragraph{Other open questions:} The major open question left in this paper is to determine the exact (asymptotic) complexity of testing $\pi$-freeness of arbitrary permutations $\pi:[k] \to [k], ~ k \geq 3$.
+While the gaps for $k=3$ are relatively small (within $\polylog n$ range), the gaps are yet much larger for $k \geq 4$.
+We do not have any reason to think that the upper bound obtained in this draft is tight.
+We did not try to optimize the exponent of $n$ in the $\tilde{O}(n^{o(1)})$ expression, but the current methods do not seem to bring down the query complexity to $\polylog n$.
+We conjecture, however, that the query complexity is $\polylog n$ for all constant $k$.
+Another open question is whether the complexity of two-sided error testing might be lower than that of one-sided error testing.

+Finally, Newman and Varma~\cite{NV20} used lower bounds on testing pattern freeness of monotone patterns of length $k\geq 3$ (for nonadaptive algorithms), to obtain lower bounds on the query complexity of nonadaptive algorithms for LIS estimation.
+Proving any lower bound better than $\Omega(\log n)$ for adaptively testing freeness, for arbitrary permutations of length $k$ for $k \geq 3,$ may translate in a similar way to lower bounds on adaptive algorithms for LIS estimation.

-\paragraph{Organization} Section~\ref{sec:prelim} contains the notation, important definitions, and a discussion of some key concepts related to testing $\pi$-freeness.
-Section~\ref{sec:top-level} contains a high level overview of an $\tilde{O}(\sqrt{n})$-query algorithm for patterns of length $4$.
-Section~\ref{sec:layering} describes a procedure, called Gridding, that forms a crucial component to all our algorithms.
-Section~\ref{sec:generalizedtesting} contains a detailed description and analysis of our $\pi$-freeness tester for permutations $\pi$ of length $k \geq 4$, including a proof-sketch of correctness and query complexity.
-Finally, the appendices contain some of the missing proofs and procedures.
+\paragraph{Organization:} ~\cref{sec:prelim} contains the notation, important definitions, and a discussion of some key concepts related to testing $\pi$-freeness. \cref{sec:top-level} contains a high-level overview of an $\tilde{O}(\sqrt{n})$-query algorithm for patterns of length $4$.
+The formal description of our $\pi$-freeness tester for permutations $\pi$ of length $k \geq 4$ and the proof of correctness appear in~\cref{sec:generalizedtesting}.